 Overall, motorcycle-on-vehicle collisions are about 25 times deadlier than vehicle-on-vehicle collisions.
 Motorcycle riders have almost no protection against onrushing vehicles, so the injuries of motorcycle riders are often catastrophic, even in r low-speed crashes.
 To get the money you need to pay medical bills and move on with life, contact our motorcycle accident attorneys in Michigan without delay.

 When you contact us, Buchanan Firm immediately starts working for you.
 Our team includes not only legal professionals but also medical professionals.
 Our motorcycle accident lawyers know how to get you money, and our team has expertise about your serious injuries.
-You can count on us to do the job quickly and correctly.
+You can count on our Grand Rapids personal injury lawyers to do the job quickly and correctly.

 No. A motorcycle is not considered a motor vehicle under Michigan No-Fault law.
 But if the motorcycle has liability insurance required by the No-Fault law, after a motorcycle is hit by a vehicle, the motorcycle riders can be treated like a regular first-party or third-party vehicle accident case.